 If the storm gates on the piers are shut, you should forget fishing for the day.
 Always have a means of communicating if you are going off to fish and tell friends or family where you are going.

 If the seas are especially heavy, forget fishing; it is unlikely in those conditions that you would catch anything anyway.

-West Pier Fishing Safety
+West Pier fishing safety

 The West Pier is on two levels with the lower level reached by climbing down a ladder at the end of the Pier.
-If the weather is not very good, best advice is to forget about the lower level that day.
+If the weather is not very good, the best advice is to forget about the lower level that day.
 Checking the tides and the weather forecast are things you should always do before heading for the West Pier.